Need Assistance? 01384 442752 (UK)

 Dualism

 Early philosophers believed that reality had two categories – the spiritual and the material.
 Humans were thought to have physical bodies and non-physical spirits or souls.
-The idea that humans possess a mind and a body was known as dualism.
+The idea that humans possess a mind, and a body was known as dualism.
 However, if the mind and body are separate, why do we need both?
 How are they related?
 If the body can operate independently of the soul, what does the soul do?
 Descartes believed that the soul controlled the movement of muscles through influence on the pineal body (a small organ situated at the top of the brain stem).
 A problem with this theory is that if the soul or mind is nonmaterial, how can it exert influence and move physical objects?
-James Mill believed that the body was a machine and the mind was simply part of the machine and was subject to the same physical laws of nature.
+James Mill believed that the body was a machine, and the mind was simply part of the machine and was subject to the same physical laws of nature.
 However, this concept is less popular today.

 Monism

-The belief that reality is a unified whole and that the mind is a phenomena produced by the workings of the body is known as monism.
+The belief that reality is a unified whole and that the mind is a phenomenon produced by the workings of the body is known as monism.
 Monists believe that the physiological basis of behaviour will be understood when we know all the workings of the body, particularly the nervous system.
 When we study the causes of behaviour, we only consider the physical effects of the environment and in the organism’s physiology.
 The “mind” is a consequence of the functioning of the body and its interactions with the environment.
 The mind-body problem is only considered as an abstract problem by monists.

 Physiology is the study of the way living organisms function.
 It can encompass the way things move, chemical and bodily processes, growth, atrophy, and anything else that supports or causes physical or chemical changes to occur within the body.
 Therefore, it differs from anatomy, which is the study of the physical structure of the body.

 There are obvious, observable or measurable associations between the physiology and the psychology of a person.
 For example, the mind and emotions can be affected by chemical processes caused by different foods, such as the soothing effects of bananas and carbohydrates.
 Intake of other substances, such as alcohol or other drugs, can affect the psychological state of a person.
 On the other hand, emotions can cause physiological responses.
-For instance, when people become stressed, their blood vessels may contract and the heart rate may increase.
+For instance, when people become stressed, their blood vessels may contract, and the heart rate may increase.
 It has also been shown that focusing on positive thoughts such as love, appreciation or gratitude can cause immediate improvement in immune system function and regulate heart rhythm

 "I am beginning to understand how the brain works, and it is opening up a whole new dimension!
-Its fantastic".
+It’s fantastic".

 Yvonne Munshi, South Africa, Biopsychology

-"I thoroughly enjoyed the course and found ACS to be wonderful in all aspects" D. Kenyon, ACS Biopsychology student
+"I thoroughly enjoyed the course and found ACS to be wonderful in all aspects"

 You too can understand more about our senses, our nervous system, our consciousness and much more by studying this course.